av/harbor/README.md

 # Print yourself a QR to quickly open the
 # service on your phone
 harbor qr
+# Feeling adventurous?
+Expose your harbor
+# to the internet
+harbor tunnel

 # Config management
 harbor config list